 Enjoy student-led walking tours through the four historical squares of the campus.
-Lasting 35 minutes, the tour provides visitors with an insight into the more than 400-year history of the College, its buildings, its traditions and its life today.
+Lasting 45 minutes, the tour provides visitors with an insight into the more than 400-year history of the College, its buildings, its traditions and its life today.
 All of the guides are knowledgeable and enthusiastic students of Trinity College Dublin.
-Tours in the high season (June-September) depart from the front gate daily from 9.15 am (last tour 3.40 pm, last tour on Sundays/Bank Holidays at 3.15 pm).
-The tour schedule displayed at the “Authenticity Tours” desk at the Front Gate always takes precedence over information available on the website.